dducluzeaud/OpenFoodFacts/readme.md

  - Use A to go to the homepage at anytime.
  - Use N to move to the next page.
  - Use B to move to the previous page.
- - Use i + digital key to show information about a product or a substitute.
+ - Use i + digital key to show information about a product or a substitute (example: i 1 to show the product n°1 displayed).
+If you use that method in the substituted products, you can replace the substituted product by another one.
  - Use H to display help at anytime.
  - Use Q to quit.